EricGomesGregory/DnD-Wulfgar/Wulfgar/Creatures/Humanoids/Characters/Adernia/Laila.md

-## NAME
+## Laila
 DESCRIPTION.

 ### History
 CHARACTER_HISTORY.

 ### Characteristics
-The following are NAME's characteristics such as his personality, ideals, bonds, and flaws.
+The following are Laila's characteristics such as his personality, ideals, bonds, and flaws.
 ___
 ***Personality.***